grpc/grpc.io/layouts/shortcodes/docs/auth_alts.md

 gRPC users can configure their applications to use ALTS as a transport security protocol with few lines of code.

-Note that ALTS is fully support for connections between GCP and Google if the application runs on [Compute Engine](https://cloud.google.com/compute) or [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
+Note that ALTS is fully supported for connections between GCP and Google if the application runs on [Compute Engine](https://cloud.google.com/compute) or [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
 ALTS does not support workload-to-workload authentication between GCP workloads.